JeesooHa/8team/README.md

 ##What to do later

-1. Apeear randomly of enemies.
+1. Apeear randomly of enemies. (done)

-2. How to end the game - All the HP points burned out
+2. How to end the game - All the HP points burned out (done)

 3. Adding Boss monster - one more image  (done)

 4. stage 2 - Blackground : Image which has long length of width

-5. Ultimate skill -> Remove all bullets of enemies
+5. Ultimate skill -> Remove all bullets of enemies (done)

 6. Adding two more characters which user can select